 If you're new to watercolor painting, it's a good idea to start with some simple watercolor techniques for beginners.
 These basic foundation skills will allow you to start creating beautiful artworks straight away.

 If you enjoy using these tips, you might also like our watercolor techniques guide, which has even more ideas for you to try.

 A wash can be used to either fill a large space on your painting or to create a light background.

-To create your wash, wet a large brush and sweep it over your watercolour paper, then brush your chosen colour on top of it.
-Allow it to dry before adding your next colour, unless you want it to bleed into the background.
+To create your wash, wet a large brush and sweep it over your watercolor paper, then brush your chosen color on top of it.
+Allow it to dry before adding your next color, unless you want it to bleed into the background.
 Be careful not to use too much water or your paper will warp.

 You can bring your brush across the page in one direction to create a textured look (this is great if you're painting a landscape as it can give the look of a cloudy sky).
 Alternatively, paint in both horizontal or vertical lines for a flatter, more even effect.

 2. Wet on wet

 As the name suggests, wet on wet involves painting on top of an already wet layer of paper or an area that has already been painted but hasn't been allowed to dry.
 This can be used to create some really interesting effects!

 Play around with it and see what you can do with this fun technique.
 It can be very effective to let one color run into another.
 Or simply add a drop of color and watch it spread across the paper.

 Wet on dry can refer to painting directly onto a dry piece of paper or painting over a section of your painting that has already dried.
 Use this technique to create more precise paintings and clean lines.